-It appears to be the industry norm to begin defender volunteer programs with an "Active Shooter" training event such as Force on Force (Simmunitions/ Airsoft) or scenario based training.
-The problem with this structure is that if the volunteer group has not had any prior professional instruction on the PROPER use of firearms, then an "Active Shooter" or scenario training event is actually COUNTERPRODUCTIVE.
+It appears to be the industry norm to begin guardian programs with an "Active Shooter" training event such as Force on Force (Simmunitions/ Airsoft) or scenario based training.
+The problem with this structure is that if the volunteer group has not had any prior professional instruction on the PROPER use of firearms, then an "Active Shooter" or scenario training event is typically COUNTERPRODUCTIVE.
 The results of a poorly timed scenario training event are everything from attempting to artificially increase the speed of the shooter's decision making skills, to reinforcing poor shooting habits, to to the utilization of extremely poor equipment and procedures.
 All of this will DECREASE your volunteer group's performance and set them on the path for failure IN AN EXTREMELY CROWDED SETTING!
 (Plus, it wastes money!)

 We have also seen very poorly conducted scenario training in the industry.
 Improperly structured classes without proper use of role players and volunteers is incredibly dangerous for a real world situation.
 Likewise, a lack of critical debriefs on completion of the individual events does little to assist in the development of the group.

 To be clear: We are not against Force on Force/ Scenario training!
-We simply reserve that classification of training to groups that have had at least 2 2-day courses specific to the direct use of handguns.
+We simply reserve that training tool to groups that have had at least 2 2-day courses specific to the direct use of handguns.
 We refuse to set our clients up for failure simply to make money.
 We have to put our name on the certificates at the end of the day.